Cursor

 Anysphere

-VS Code–based IDE with chat, inline edits, and agentic workflows.
+VS Code-based IDE with chat, cloud agents, Jira handoff, automations, and review workflows.

 Overview

-Cursor is still one of the clearest expressions of the “AI-first IDE” idea: a VS Code-style editor where autocomplete, chat, repo rules, background agents, and review flows all live in the same surface.
-The current pricing and docs make that direction even clearer than before.
-Cursor is no longer selling itself as just a better autocomplete tool; it is selling an editor built around agents.
+Cursor is still one of the clearest expressions of the “AI-first IDE” idea: a VS Code-style editor where autocomplete, chat, repo rules, cloud agents, review flows, and agent management live in the same surface.
+The May 2026 Cursor 3.5 cycle makes that broader direction more explicit.
+Cursor is no longer just selling a better editor; it is selling an engineering agent surface that can start from the IDE, Jira, background cloud work, scheduled automations, and review workflows.

 Key Features

-Cursor’s current plan structure highlights what matters most in daily use: agent capacity, tab completions, maximum context windows, background agents, and access to BugBot.
+Cursor’s current product surface highlights what matters most in daily use: agent capacity, tab completions, cloud agents, access to frontier models, MCPs, skills, hooks, and team-level sharing of chats, commands, and rules.
 That is a good proxy for how the product is actually used.
 Day to day, the value comes from staying in the editor while switching between narrow tasks like inline rewrites and broader tasks like planning and applying a multi-file change set.

 The product is also better understood now as a usage-routed shell around multiple top-tier models rather than a single-assistant experience.
-Cursor’s pricing docs explicitly frame Pro, Pro+, and Ultra around increased usage on OpenAI, Claude, and Gemini models.
-That matters because it lets teams choose when to spend on harder reasoning and when to stay in cheaper, faster workflows.
+Cursor’s current pricing docs frame Pro, Pro+, and Ultra around different usage levels across OpenAI, Claude, and Gemini models.
+Cloud agents remain a meaningful differentiator because they let you hand off longer-running work to a remote development environment while staying in the main editor flow.

 Strengths